 I don’t want to be an editor, but I do want to get more involved in Spec next semester.
 Are there any options for me?

 Yes.
 There are plenty of positions for writers, bloggers, photographers, illustrators, graphic designers, web developers, and members of the business staff that do not require a rigorous turkeyshooting process.
-Speak to a section editor, the staff director, or a member of the CB to talk through your options.
+Speak to a section editor or a member of the CB to talk through your options.

 I’m not sure yet whether I want to run for a position.
 What should I do?